TaniaFerman/SignTalker/meetings/Meeting9.md

 #### Purpose: Status Update Meetings
 #### Description:

 All the members of our team give updates of their progress in last week, and the challenge that they need to face.
-After this meeting, we are considering pivoting our idea to create an ASL learning tool due to some technical issues.
+After this meeting, we are considering pivoting our idea to create an ASL learning tool due to some technical and time issues.

 #### Outcome: Continuing to develop our project idea.